audy/SomePackage/readme.md

 # SomePackage

-A simple example of my proposed "how to package tests" standard.
-What do you think? --titus

-I'm turning this into a boilerplate for future Python projects. --austin
+Boilerplate for Python (3) projects.

 --